greedythib/cme241-thibaudb/README.md

 ## Type of data

-Discrete Markov chains are stored as Python `dict`.
+Discrete Markov chains are implemented as Python `class`.
+The data that feed these objects are stored as `dict`.
 Let us give some examples :

 * MP :
 ```math